 What does the Contemplative Outreach logo signify?
 The symbol representing Contemplative Outreach is called “Job’s Redeemer – Patient Waiting.”
 The heart and soul of Centering… Read More

-The St. Patrick Music Ministry welcomes all singers at all levels of talent.
-Music reading ability is not mandatory–but a love for singing and the… Read More
+Here are some specific ways that You can get involved: The St. Patrick Music Ministry welcomes all singers at all levels of talent.
+Music reading… Read More

 Bishop William Borders of the Diocese of Orlando from 1968 – 1974 declared the first ever participation of the laity as Extraordinary Ministers of Holy… Read More